bkhzhou/Sneakers/README.md

 # Sneakers
-I was tired of calculations for selling sneakers through third party apps Decided to create a Sneaker Calculator for Goat & Stockx Coded in C++
+I was tired of calculating the payout for Goat and StockX payout because it was tidious of click and typing on the site itself.
+If you use Goat and StockX to compare payout prices I would definitely use this.
+This is coded in Basic C++ knowledge.